Milk Replacer Guide

 When mixing, adhere to the milk replacer guidelines detailed below using fresh clean, warm water and sterile mixing and feeding utensils.
 The optimal drinking temperature of the calf milk replacer is 39°C. To prepare the milk, dissolve the powder in two-thirds of the amount of water at 55-60°C and add the remaining water at room temperature until the optimum drinking temperature is reached.
-Note: 1 kg of milk powder in 7L water gives 8L milk.

 Calf Management Practices

-There are many other factors to consider when feeding milk replacer and it is also important to pay attention to the following calf management practices:
+When feeding milk replacer, it is critical to pay attention to the following calf management practices:

 Feed Ingredients: Use high quality ingredients which are palatable and of suitable texture and particle size to stimulate rumen function.

 Equipment: Clean all materials that come into contact with the milk.
-All feed equipment must be clean to avoid unnecessary cross contamination of unwanted pathogens.
+All feed equipment must be clean to avoid unnecessary cross-contamination of unwanted pathogens.

 Stress: Good management and environmental conditions will help avoid unnecessary stress.
 Avoid sudden changes to feed and group calves to size, ensuring all have adequate feeding space.

 Observe: Early detection of sick calves and isolation to avoid spreading bacterial infections is also of high importance.
 Regularly check the colour and solidity of the calves’ dung.

 Our feeding schedule is a good guideline, but it is important to note that some calves might need special attention.
 The amount of milk should be adjusted to the needs of the calf.
 Below we discuss our feeding guidelines when it comes to Vitalac Milk Replacer Bucket Feeding and Automatic Feeding.